isaac-sim/IsaacLab/docs/source/api/index.rst

 This page gives an overview of all the modules and classes in the Isaac Lab extensions.

-omni.isaac.lab extension
+isaaclab extension
 ------------------------

-The following modules are available in the ``omni.isaac.lab`` extension:
+The following modules are available in the ``isaaclab`` extension:

-.. currentmodule:: omni.isaac.lab
+.. currentmodule:: isaaclab

 .. autosummary::
    :toctree: lab